- Ages 4+

 Yes, Hull and East Riding Museum is wheelchair friendly and has accessible toilets.

-Hull and East Riding Museum has not told us if they are fully pushchair friendly.
+No, Hull and East Riding Museum have stated they are not pushchair friendly.

 Hull and East Riding Museum has not told us if they are dog friendly.